html-validate/html-validate/docs/rules/close-order.md

+---
-@ngdoc rule
+docType: rule
-@name close-order
+name: close-order
-@summary Require elements to be closed in correct order
+summary: Require elements to be closed in correct order
-@description
+---

 # disallows elements closed in the wrong order (`close-order`)